 It is also during this time that Harry meets the maid of Louis Varga (Jerry Adler), a higher-up in the mob.
 Her name is Iris, a timid and charming Hungarian immigrant with a leg brace (Elina Löwensohn).
 We see Madden assault Iris upon their first meeting (perhaps an attempted rape), which Harry insists wasn’t him.
 It was, of course, as is made clear later on.
 Harry apologizes to Iris, with coaching from Varga, and they begin an initially awkward relationship.
 However, Harry is still only capable of being physical with Iris while taking on the Madden persona.
 This is due to his aforementioned repression.

 When Arnie comes home from jail, Harry tries to get him back in the good graces of Mr. Pinkwise.
 To sum up, without too many spoilers: it does not go well.

 Harry continues to be controlled by Madden, until we see them blend together visually.
 To me, this either indicates they’re now permanently one, or that Madden is no longer needed.

-Without spelling it out completely, I will say something dramatic happens to Harry that makes him appear to finally have a full psychotic break.
+Without spelling it out completely, I will say something dramatic (and disgusting) happens to Harry that makes him appear to finally have a full psychotic break.
 There is a happy ending of sorts to the film, but in the last seconds, we’re reminded that Harry is unwell.